• Skip to primary navigation

 Or try our Cheese Calzones instead.

-Pepperoni Calzones after baking piled on baking sheet with one cut open to see the cheesy insides with pepperoni slices as well
+Pepperoni Calzones piled on baking sheet with one cut open to see the cheesy insides and pepperoni slices. this …

 Ingredients Needed